shekharsorot/aks-labs-fork/workshops/advanced-aks/workshop.md

 kubectl port-forward -n kube-system svc/hubble-relay --address 127.0.0.1 4245:443
 ```

 Using hubble we will look for what is dropped

 ```bash
 hubble observe --verdict DROPPED
 ```

-Here we can see traffic comming from world dropped in frontstore
+Here we can see traffic coming from world dropped in store-front

 ![Alt Text](assets/ACNS-hubble_cli.png)

-So now we can tell that there is a problem with the frontend ingress traffic configureation, lets review the `allow-store-front-traffic` policy
+So now we can tell that there is a problem with the frontend ingress traffic configuration, let's review the `allow-store-front-traffic` policy

 ```bash
 kubectl describe cnp allow-store-front-traffic
 ```

-here we go, we see that the Ingress gtraffic is not allowed
+Here we go, we see that the Ingress traffic is not allowed

 ![Alt Text](assets/ACNS-policy_output.png)

 Now to solve the problem we will apply the original

 ```bash
 kubectl apply -f assets/allow-store-front-traffic.yaml
 ```

 And finally our pets applications back to live

 ![Alt Text](assets/ACNS-Pets_App.png)

-## [Optional] configure Hubble UI to visualize traffic
+### Configure Hubble UI to visualize traffic

-1. **Install hubble UI**
+#### Install Hubble UI

 Apply the hubble-ui.yaml manifest to your cluster, using the following command